16 Mostly Free Things to do in Hervey Bay & the Fraser Coast

 Sunset boat cruises and viewpoints

 - Sunset cruise: Most tour operators offer a boat trip for sunset, including canapes and champagne.
 During the whale season, you can combine your sunset cruises with a whale watching tour.
-This 2 hour cruise into the Great Sandy Marine Park comes with a glass of champagne and incredible views
+This 1.5 hour sunset sail comes with a glass of champagne and incredible views

 - Hervey Bay Hotel & Resort: Watch the sunset over the beach while sitting in the beer garden at the Hervey Bay Hotel and Resort.
 It’s one of the highest viewing points in Hervey Bay, and you’ll be greeted by chatty rainbow lorikeets in the trees overhead.